Scooter Haase, Executive Director

 What I like about working for MHALC: The staff is comprised of great individuals who work very well together.

-I maintain my mental health by: meditation, yoga
+I maintain my health by: Meditation and yoga.

-Interesting fact about me: I am a registered yoga instructor
+Interesting fact about myself: I am a registered yoga instructor.

 Best advice I’ve ever received: Be present in this moment.

 April Leaman, Support Group Administrator

 What I like about working for MHALC is: The people and witnessing others move forward in their recovery.